 You can learn more about Cochin chickens here.

-This breed originated in North America (Quebec to be exact)( source), and with their barred feathers, they look similar to Barred Rocks (except Barred Rocks have a single comb while Dominiques have rose combs.
+This breed originated in North America (Quebec to be exact)( source), and with their barred feathers, they look similar to Barred Rocks (except Barred Rock chickens have a single comb while Dominiques have rose combs.
 Barred Rocks also have a more distinct barring, while Dominiques have staggered barring)

 They also tend to go broody (since they’re heritage chicken breeds), making them ideal for beginners who want to hatch chicks.